Understanding Self-Regulated Learning Behavior Among High and Low Dropout Risk Students During CS1: Combining Trace Logs, Dropout Prediction and Self-Reports: Research context and data

 \subsubsection{Data collection}

 The main data of the study are the trace logs of the participating students.
 The initial logs were collected as raw action logs which contained timestamps of every action a student performed in the virtual learning environment during the 11 weeks of the course.
 The raw logs were processed into final trace logs by removing actions irrelevant to the course and by recoding the actions into context-relevant event codes.
-The codes relate to the various learning resources (e.g., course materials, lectures, supplementary materials, group sessions, one-on-one sessions) students use and the different tasks (introductory, basic, core, bonus, guru) students completed during CS1.
-Additionally, the events relating to different weekly task sets were differentiated, as student could, for instance, view and complete tasks from the current week or review and check answers to tasks from a previous week.
+The specific approach for processing the raw logs and the description of all event codes are provided in Appendix~\ref{appendix:event_codes}.
+The event codes relate to the use of the learning resources available to the students during CS1, such as the coursebook, lectures, supplementary examples, weekly tasks, group sessions, one-on-one sessions, model answers and answer review sessions (see Section \ref{subsec:course_context}).
+For the weekly tasks, the separate event codes were given for interacting with the different task types described in Section \ref{subsec:course_context} (introductory, basic, core, bonus, guru), as different tasks play a different role in the course.
+Additionally, the events for interacting with the current week's tasks and the previous week's tasks were differentiated, as students could potentially review and revise the previous week's tasks based on the tasks review sessions and the model answers.
 Overall, 82 distinct event codes were used to describe student behavior during CS1.
-The description of all event codes and the specific approach for processing the raw logs is described in Appendix~\ref{appendix:event_codes}.

-In addition to trace log data, task completion and performance data was also collected for the duration of the whole course.
-The data included timestamps of all task submission attempts sent to the virtual learning environment and the correctness of each submission as determined by whether the student got full points from the task.
-Additionally, general performance data, such as weekly task points before the weekly deadline, task points after the deadline (as students could edit their answers based on the model answers), final exam points and final course grade were collected.
+In addition to the trace log data, task completion and performance data was also collected for the duration of the whole course.
+The data included timestamps of all task submission attempts sent to the virtual learning environment and the correctness of each submission.
+General performance data, such as weekly task points before the weekly deadline, task points after the deadline (as students could edit their answers based on the model answers), final exam points and final course grade were also collected.

 Finally, self-reports of students' SRL were collected via a questionnaire after the course but before the final exam.
 The questionnaire included seven open-ended questions to which students could answer in brief sentences.
 Such an approach was selected to reduce the length of the questionnaire while allowing students to more broadly reflect on their SRL during CS1.
 The questions were modelled after MSLQ \citep{Pintrich1991} which is a commonly used self-report tool for assessing SRL skills \citep{Duncan2005}.
 The full questionnaire is included in Appendix~\ref{appendix:questionnaire}.